Re-learning the language

 How language frames worldviews

 Language is the lens through which you view your world.
-The way language is structured frames our way of thought.
-For example, using different pronouns for gender delineates that “gender” exists.
-One thing I noticed about people up here that grew up speaking the language, particularly the Elders and the very young ones whose parents still speak to them in Oji-Cree, have trouble with their pronouns.
+The way language is structured frames our way we think.
+For example, using different pronouns for gender connotes that “gender” exists.
+One thing I noticed about people up here that grew up speaking the language, particularly the Elders and the very young ones, have trouble with their pronouns.
 Sometimes they say “he” instead of “she” or vice versa.
 It’s because in Anishinaabemowin, things aren’t gendered.
 Everything is animate or inanimate.
-Culturally the Anishinaabe did not think of gender the way we do in North America today.
-Don’t get me wrong, gender constructs are still very prominent in these communities thanks to colonialism by way of pink clothes are for girls etc, but this example demonstrates how language creates the framework within which you view the world.
+Culturally, Anishinaabe did not think of gender the way we do in North America today.
+Don’t get me wrong, gender constructs are still very prominent in these communities thanks to colonialism, but this example demonstrates how language creates the framework within which you view the world.
 If you don’t have words or hierarchies or genders in your language, it’s likely you don’t have those things in your culture.
-People Indigenous to Mexico probably didn’t have a word for snow, whereas Inuit have words for different types of snow.

 “…to truly understand the meaning of being Indigenous to the land, is to truly understand the land through your language.”

 Within the framework of Anishinaabemowin is relationships.
 Words have relationships to each other, words for kin explain kinship relationships, and words for the land and everything in it are encoded with these relationships.
 Many words in Anishinaabemowin can only be understood through their relationship to other words in the same sentence.
 Context, as always, is key.